-Using simple color changes, you can make this fab plaid boot cuffs that look like buffalo plaid!
+Using simple color changes, you can make this fab crochet plaid boot cuffs that feature buffalo plaid color work!
 They are perfect for your wardrobe or would make a thoughtful gift.
-Enjoy the free crochet pattern!
+These are the perfect fall and winter cozy accessories.

 Happy Saturday friends!
 Even though Plaid Week is over, I am still bursting with plaid ideas, and I also have several high-volume requests I wanted to get through before this holiday season passes by us.
 Crochet Plaid Boot Cuffs were probably one of the most requested items, and they turned out to be quite a quick project, so I decided to squeeze them in before the week is over!

 Abbreviations: American Terms

 Sp – Space

 Sc – Single Crochet

 Hdc – Half Double Crochet